Costume designer (Unscripted TV)

 Get an apprenticeship:

 An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
-However, it can be challenging to find jobs as an apprentice within production companies, although there is now a Costume performance technician specifically designed for people working in theatre or film and TV.
+In the past, it has been challenging to find jobs as an apprentice within production companies, although there is now a Costume performance technician specifically designed for people working in theatre or film and TV.
 It might be worth looking for a job as an apprentice in an industry that uses similar skills, such as being a tailor for a clothing designer or tailoring company.
 Try to hone your skills through an apprenticeship in fashion and textiles or costume and wardrobe.
 You can then transfer into television at a later point so long as you create a portfolio, keep up your interest and develop your contacts.
 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
 Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in television.

 Build a portfolio:

 This is essential.
 Go to build your costume portfolio for specific advice on ways of impressing admissions tutors and costume designers.